Blueprint to End Hunger

 For more information regarding child hunger:

-Colorado has a statewide plan to end hunger!
-In 2018, the Colorado Health Foundation released the Colorado Blueprint to End Hunger which lays out 5 goals and 12 action steps to address hunger in our state.
-Several Mesa County projects and initiatives funded by our Community Foundation are featured in the plan, including School District 51’s Lunch Lizard Summer Mobile Meals and their kid-friendly salad bars and the Community Alliance for Education and Hunger Relief at Colorado State University’s Orchard Mesa Research Station.
-The Colorado Blueprint to End Hunger inspired Mesa County to develop its own Mesa County Blueprint to End Hunger, thanks to funding from the Colorado Health Foundation and great engagement from the Mesa County Hunger Alliance.
-While the Mesa County Blueprint to End Hunger is still being finalized, key goals include:
+Mesa County has a plan to end hunger!
+Inspired by the Colorado Blueprint to End Hunger , Mesa County developed its own Mesa County Blueprint to End Hunger, thanks to funding from the Colorado Health Foundation and great engagement from the Mesa County Hunger Alliance.
+The Mesa County Blueprint to End Hunger key goals include:

 - Maximize enrollment in food assistance programs and expand use of federal nutrition programs for hunger relief.